tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Ins_Intro_to_Plaid.md

 * [Slides]()

-Navigate to the 5.2 slides, and introduce the **Plaid** API with a brief overview:
+Navigate to the 5.2 slides, and introduce the **Plaid** by highlighting how it is disrupting the FinTech data industry:

+* According to a [Forbes](https://www.forbes.com/sites/donnafuscaldo/2019/02/06/plaid-and-quovo-just-scratching-the-surface-with-data-aggregation/#6e169e401841) (2009) article, FinTech is transforming into a new data industry that focuses on and specializes in the democratization of financial services.
+This is largely due the startup **Plaid**, a company seeking to enrich and empower consumers through financial data and technology.

+* Whether intentional or not, **Plaid** is becoming the **Magellan** of this new FinTech market, circumnavigating the centralized FinTech powers that be and plotting the course for a new, democratized approach to financial services.

+* As a FinTech company, **Plaid** has two customers in mind: the everyday person seeking to take ownership and control over their finances, and the developers seeking to design and build robust FinTech applications that enable financial analysis.

+* **Plaid** is tipping the financial scales by breaking down barriers and providing a self-service platform not for FinTech professionals but for FinTech consumers: a platform offering data and analytic needs in order to promote the decentralization of financial analytics. **Plaid** literally bestows upon users the processing power and data access points previously reserved just for financial elites.

-* **Plaid** is an API that brokers connections to users' bank accounts to create a one-stop shop experience for financial management.
-Typically when analyzing data cross multiple accounts, one would have to visit each financial institution and extract the desired data. **Plaid**  streamlines this process by offering a platform that will broker the request for data extraction so users do not have to manually do it.
+* What exactly does **Plaid** do? **Plaid** brokers connections to users' bank accounts to create a one-stop shop experience for financial management.
+Typically when analyzing data cross multiple accounts, one would have to visit each financial institution and extract the desired data. **Plaid** streamlines this process by offering a platform that will broker the request for data extraction so users do not have to manually do it. **Plaid** also offers analytics and insights products as well, helping users better understand trends in their data.

 * **Plaid** offers the following services: